Speedway Grand Prix: Qualification for Grand Prix

 The same 15 riders form the basis of the Grand Prix line up throughout the course of the season, barring injuries.
 The 16th rider, known as the "wild card", will normally be a leading non-GP rider from the country in which the Grand Prix is being held.
-The Wild Card can win the Grand Prix like any other rider, and their World Championship points count the same as the 15 permanent riders, although this has only happened on five occasions by Mark Loram, Martin Dugard, Hans Andersen at the 2006 Danish Grand Prix, Michael Jepsen Jensen at the 2012 Speedway Grand Prix of Nordic, and most recently Bartosz Zmarzlik at the 2014 Speedway Grand Prix of Poland.
+The Wild Card can win the Grand Prix like any other rider, and their World Championship points count the same as the 15 permanent riders, although this has only happened on six occasions by Mark Loram, Martin Dugard, Hans Andersen at the 2006 Danish Grand Prix, Michael Jepsen Jensen at the 2012 Speedway Grand Prix of Nordic, Adrian Miedziński at the 2013 Speedway Grand Prix of Poland and most recently Bartosz Zmarzlik at the 2014 Speedway Grand Prix of Poland.

 The 15 permanent Grand Prix riders have been decided by various methods over the history of the series.
 For the 2016 season, the top 8 riders from the 2015 World Championship automatically qualified.
 They were joined by 3 riders who qualified via the Grand Prix Qualifiers, and 4 riders who were nominated by then-series promoters, IMG.

 Event promotion

 The Speedway Grand Prix series and the Speedway World Cup were originally promoted by Benfield Sports International, which later was renamed to BSI Speedway.
 On 11 April 2007 it was announced that BSI Speedway had been acquired by IMG and the existing team took up roles within IMG Motorsport.
-IMG Motorsport managed the series until 2015.
+IMG Motorsport managed the series until 2021.

-Speedway Grand Prix is currently promoted by Discovery Sports Events, formerly Eurosport Events since 2015.
+Speedway Grand Prix is currently promoted by Discovery Sports Events, formerly Eurosport Events since 2022.